 What to Do if Toner Burns Your Face

 - If your toner burns your face, you most likely need to stop using it immediately and get relief.
 Do not believe that it will stop in the future if you continue.
-The burning is a sign that an ingredient in the formula does not agree with your skin type.
+The burning is a sign that an ingredient in the product does not agree with your skin type.
 If your skin is in bad shape, contact a dermatologist and ask for something to reduce the pain and to help reduce the appearance of scars.

 - If you notice that your toner is burning your skin when you apply it, try using a higher SPF or lower pH toner that does not contain alcohol.
-Not all alcohol in products can cause irritation, so if any does, try a product without alcohol instead.
+Not all alcohol in products cause irritation, so if any does, try a product without alcohol instead.

 - It's important to note that some of the toner burns result from incorrect usage.
 So I advise you to check the label for the correct usage to follow throughout the routine.

 Is Toner Supposed to Make Your Face Red?

 No, toner is not supposed to make your face red.
 A toner provides gentle exfoliation and brightened skin through a gentle application leaving your skin looking and feeling cleaner brighter and more even-toned.

 Please note that having a red skin after using a toner is a major red flag.
 The facial skin layer is very thin and your nerves and blood vessels are closer to the face than other skin parts.